 Pediatric dentistry can be a great career choice for many reasons.
-Beyond the potential financial benefits and job security that come with pediatrics as a specialty, many dentists are attracted to what they assume will be a fun, easy work environment.
+Beyond the potential financial benefits and job security of pediatrics as a specialty, many dentists are attracted to what they assume will be a fun, easy work environment.
 But what does a pediatric dentist’s work environment really look like?

 Working with Kids Can Be a Lot of Fun—But Not Always

-Working with kids in any capacity usually sounds like fun.
-More fun than working with adults, anyway.
-Pediatric dentists do frequently enjoy a more fun and light-hearted work environment than most general dentists.
+Pediatric dentists frequently enjoy a more fun and light-hearted work environment than most general dentists.
 Many kids will come to your chair excited and enthusiastic.
-They ask amazing and unexpected questions.
+They ask unique and unexpected questions.
 They’re a super easy audience for all your best cheesy jokes.
 In short, for people who enjoy children, pediatric dentistry gives you a ton of opportunities to enjoy your day.

-When a child is not in the mood for their appointment, however, it can really gum up the works.
+When a child is not in the mood for their appointment, it can gum up the work.
 Timid, hesitant, and resistant children can’t be reasoned with in the same way as most adults.
-Where adult patients can usually self-regulate enough to get through even the toughest procedures, kids don’t have those skills.
+Where adult patients can usually self-regulate enough to get through even the most challenging procedures, kids need those skills.
 If a young patient shuts down or becomes overwhelmed, it can completely derail your plan.
 There will be times you’ll have to cancel the appointment and reschedule.

-However, for pediatric dentists who have perfected their patient management skills, you’ll be able to turn these challenges around.
+However, pediatric dentists who have perfected their patient management skills can turn these challenges around.
 By effectively managing the heightened emotions some patients may experience, you can help guide children toward confidence and comfort in the chair.
-Unlike adults, kids frequently overcome their trepidation in the moment.
-They can move quickly from crying to giggling with the right reassurance.
+Unlike adults, kids frequently overcome their trepidation at the moment.
+They can move quickly from crying to giggling with the proper reassurance.

 Pediatric Dentists Need to Be Comfortable Working with an Audience

 Dental appointments can be a source of anxiety for kids and parents alike.
-Many times, parents and caregivers will expect to accompany their children throughout their appointment.
-For dentists not accustomed to working with an audience, this can be nerve-racking.
-Having a critical guardian watching over your shoulder can really throw you off your rhythm.
+Parents and caregivers often expect to accompany their children throughout their appointments.
+This can be nerve-racking for dentists not accustomed to working with an audience.
+A critical guardian watching over your shoulder can throw you off your rhythm.

 Not only that, but parents sometimes make kids even more nervous and less compliant than if they were flying solo.
-Even the most well-intentioned guardians can do more harm than good when it comes to patient management.
-Children can feel their family’s worry and allow it to escalate on their own.
+Even the most well-intentioned guardians can do more harm than good regarding patient management.
+Children can feel their family’s worry and allow it to escalate their concerns.
 Pediatric dentists need to be experts in de-escalation and helping people manage their fears.
 You’ll need to build trust with your patients and their families, and it can be tricky to balance both sides.

-What really makes the difference in your work environment as a pediatric dentist is your team.
-Your practice should have clear guidelines for when you can ask parents to leave things up to you, and when they should be allowed to pull up a chair.
-Your team needs to be emotionally and energetically available to help you manage patients and parents alike.
-A well-run pediatric practice, like you’ll find with CDP, will help you build the right team to give your patients the great experiences they deserve while keeping parents happy.
+Your team makes a difference in your work environment as a pediatric dentist.
+The practice should have clear guidelines for when you can ask parents to leave things up to you and when they should be allowed to pull up a chair.
+Your team needs to be emotionally and energetically available to help you manage patients and parents.
+As you’ll find with CDP, a well-run pediatric practice will help you build the right team to give your patients the memorable experiences they deserve while keeping parents happy.

 Great Pediatric Dentistry Means You’ll Need the Right Stuff

-In a specialty practice, you’ll get the right equipment for your patients.
+You’ll get the right equipment for your patients in a specialty practice.
 You’ll be able to do better pediatric dentistry in a work environment built with kids in mind.
-From smaller x-ray sensors to booster seats, your instruments will fit your patients better.
+Your instruments will fit your patients better, from smaller X-ray sensors to booster seats.
 Even the décor in pediatric practices typically appeals more to kids and helps them feel less afraid.
 Rather than the sterile, muted colors of many general practices, your pediatric office may have bright walls with fun characters.
-You’ll likely have educational tools more suited to your audience like plush animals and oversized toothbrushes.
+You’ll likely have educational tools more suited to your audience, like plush animals and oversized toothbrushes.

 You’ll also have the training and certifications to offer the full range of treatments your patients may need, including sedation.
 With the right team beside you and a practice prepared to give you what you need to do your best work, you’ll be able to give your patients the excellence they deserve in a comfortable environment.